 We here at Health Fitness Revolution have decided to make a list of the top ten health tips for Americans to help each and every one of you transform into the healthier, better version of yourself.
 If you follow these guidelines, the road to becoming healthy may be smooth and relatively painless (soreness from working out not included; bonus: that soreness if proof your muscles are building themselves up, proof that the progress is real!).

 - Consume two and a half cups of vegetables daily – Veggies boost your immune system and generally reduce the risk for diabetes.
-Loaded with necessary vitamins, minerals, and nutrients, you body will be able have increased functions such as digestive ability, cognitive function, and cell damage repair while decreasing the risk and onset of various illnesses.
-These benefits, of course, depend on which vegetables you regularly consume.
+Loaded with necessary vitamins, minerals, and nutrients, your body will be able to have increased functions such as digestive ability, cognitive function, and cell damage repair while decreasing the risk and onset of various illnesses.
+These benefits, of course, depending on which vegetables you regularly consume.

 - Drink more water – Our bodies are 60 percent water, and daily functions in our body require that much water as you may have guessed.
 What you probably didn’t know is that water helps regulate body temperature, clears our skin by flushing out toxins, fights sickness, and boosts cognitive function.
 A suggested daily intake of water is between 10 to 16 cups depending on weight (the more you weigh the more you drink), exercise level (drink more with increased levels of exercise), age (as you get older you need to drink more), and gender (men should drink more on average).
 Another suggestion is half your body weight in ounces.
 For example, if you weigh 130 pounds, you should drink 65 fluid ounces of water at a minimum.